Every investment involves some risk. Here are some factors that may cause the fund’s value to move up and down:

 General investment risks

-Risk that the market value of an asset or asset class may change due to factors such as changes in the economy, the performance of individual entities, the regulatory environment, investor sentiment, political events, inflation, and interest and currency rates.
+Risk that the market value of investments may change due to a number of factors.
+These can include changes in economies, world events (such as pandemics), the performance of individual entities, the regulatory environment, investor sentiment, political events, inflation, and interest and currency rates.

-This can be seen with a fund that has foreign currency exposure.
-If the New Zealand dollar increases in value against a foreign currency, all else being equal, the New Zealand dollar value of that fund will fall.
+Risk that changes in currency exchange rates will affect the value of the fund.
+Investments denominated in foreign currencies are exposed to currency risk.
+For example, for a fund with foreign currency exposure, if the New Zealand dollar increases in value against a given foreign currency, all else being equal, the New Zealand dollar value of the fund will fall.

-Risk that an asset cannot be sold at the desired time (and at recent market value).
-Illiquid assets may affect your ability to withdraw your investment.
+Risk that an asset cannot be sold at the desired time or at a reasonable value.
+Liquidity risk may impact your ability to withdraw, transfer or switch your investment.

 Active management risk

 To understand the risks, it’s important to understand how MFL invests.
-More details on how MFL invests can be found in the statement of investment policy and objectives, which is available on the scheme register at companiesoffice.govt.nz/disclose (click on ‘Search schemes’ and search MFL Mutual Fund).
+More details on how MFL invests can be found in the statement of investment policy and objectives, which is available on the scheme register at companiesoffice.govt.nz/disclose (click on ‘Search for a scheme’ and search MFL Mutual Fund).